 Pathological behavior is defined in two distinct ways.
 When behavior no longer achieves the desired result or the behavior is not justified by external circumstances, it is viewed as pathological, according to Howard Kendler in his book, "Basic Psychology."
-The behavior must cause significant clinical impairment, meaning that it results in self-harm, dropping out of school, hospitalization or other serious consequences.
-However, parents should take care not to confuse pathology with normal rebellious teenage behavior.
+The behavior must cause significant clinical impairment, meaning that it results in self-harm, dropping out of school, hospitalization or other serious consequences 1.
+However, parents should take care not to confuse pathology with normal rebellious teenage behavior 1.

 Teens are notorious for testing boundaries and pushing the limits by trying to see exactly how far they can go and what they can get away with.
-However, engaging in these types of behaviors is not considered pathological, no matter how frustrating or irritating it can be for parents and loved ones.
+However, engaging in these types of behaviors is not considered pathological, no matter how frustrating or irritating it can be for parents and loved ones 2.

 Pathological behavior results in a significant deviation from the norm, according to an article published in the October 2004 issue of the Journal of Family Practice.
-Unlike the normal teenage behaviors of testing limits and breaking the rules from time to time, pathological behavior may involve serious self-harm, such as suicidal behavior or cutting, or harm to others, such as property damage or injury.
-Pathology can also involve engaging in other self-destructive behaviors, like eating disorders or alcohol or substance abuse that is not attributable to "normal" teen experimentation, or anti-social behaviors, such as excessive risk-taking, gambling, sexual promiscuity, stealing, narcissistic behavior, hostility or cheating.
+Pathology can also involve engaging in other self-destructive behaviors, like eating disorders or alcohol or substance abuse that is not attributable to "normal" teen experimentation, or anti-social behaviors, such as excessive risk-taking, gambling, sexual promiscuity, stealing, narcissistic behavior, hostility or cheating 1.

 What Parents Can Do